About

 Instructions

-1. In a large pot over medium heat, add 1 tablespoon coconut oil, onion, garlic, ginger and butternut squash.
+• In a large pot over medium heat, add 1 tablespoon coconut oil, onion, garlic, ginger and butternut squash.
 Cook for 3-4 minutes, stirring frequently.
-Add in curry powder, turmeric, cumin, coriander and salt.
+Add in curry powder, turmeric, cumin, coriander, salt, black pepper, and cayenne (if using).
 Turn heat up to medium-high, stirring continuously for another 4-5 minutes – add extra oil here as needed.

-3. Stir in maple syrup (optional), some fresh cilantro if you’d like, serve with your favorite rice, naan bread, or even on it’s own.
+• Stir in maple syrup (optional), some fresh cilantro if you'd like.
+Serve with your favorite rice, naan bread, or even on it's own.

 You can use vegetable broth if you’d like, just start with 1/2 teaspoon salt and go from there when taste testing.